averykhoo/recipes/in-progress/baked-feta-pasta.md

 * cherry tomatoes – the sweeter the better!
 There are so many types of mini tomatoes these days, from strawberry to grape to on the vine to heirloom.
 I used one package of classic cherry tomatoes and one package of cherry tomatoes on the vine.
-* feta – you’ll want to get a nice higher quality Greek feta since it’s the main flavor of the dish.
+* feta – you'll want to get a nice higher quality Greek feta since it's the main flavor of the dish.
 Grab a block of feta, the kind that comes in a brine, not the crumbles.
-If you want a milder, creamier feta, try French feta, it’s less tart than Greek.
+If you want a milder, creamier feta, try French feta, it's less tart than Greek.
-* olive oil – most of the recipes I’ve seen call from anywhere from 1/4 to 1/2 cup of olive oil.
+* olive oil – most of the recipes I've seen call from anywhere from 1/4 to 1/2 cup of olive oil.
 I went with 1/3 cup, you want enough to coat the tomatoes and feta while having a bit of oil pool at the bottom of your baking dish so the tomatoes are essentially doing a tomato confit type thing.
 Too little olive oil and your tomatoes will end up drying out.